 10 Ways Matomo is Better Than Google Analytics

-- Free, really free, you don’t pay with your data.
-Once you use Google Analytics you’ll get Adwords ads via mail both electronic and in real life.
+- Free.
+It’s really free, you don’t pay with your data.
+Once you use Google Analytics.
+You only pay for additional services like hosting.

-- Respects privacy while Google Analytics does send your data to the US where at least 40 different secret government agencies can access it.
+- Respects privacy.
+Google Analytics does send your data to the US where at least 40 different secret government agencies can access it.

-- Easy to use once it’s installed.
-GA is way to complex by now.
+- Easy to use.
+Once installed Matomo is a breeze.
+GA is way too complex by now.
 You have to click several times to find some crucial reports.

 - Simple goal tracking.
 The way Matomo organizes goal tracking is easy to grasp and implement compared to GA.